takeshishimada/BZObjectStore/README.md

 ```

 ## Usage
-There are three main classes in BZObjectStore:
+There are six main classes and one main interface in BZObjectStore:

 1. `BZObjectStore` -
 2. `BZObjectStoreBackground` -